 If your vehicle must be serviced while you are traveling or living in Central America, the Caribbean, or the Middle East, contact the nearest authorized dealer.
-If the authorized dealer cannot help you, write or call:
+If the authorized dealer cannot help you, contact:

 FORD MOTOR COMPANY FORD EXPORT OPERATIONS 1555 Fairlane Drive Fairlane Business Park #3 Allen Park, Michigan 48101 U.S.A.
 Telephone: (313) 594-4857